 After the first six months, if your child has turned 18 then there is no right to leave at all until age 22.

-If you can, be sure at the beginning that you definitely want your child to sign up.
-Once your child has applied he or she will be hoping to enlist and so it can hard to change your mind half-day through the process, although you can at any point up to enlistment day.
+If you can, decide early on whether or not you are happy to give consent.
+Once your child has applied, they will be hoping to enlist and so it can hard to change your mind half-day through the process.
+That said, you are entitled to changed your mind at any point up to enlistment day – but not afterwards.

 Remember: If you’re not sure about signing your child into the army, there’s nothing wrong with asking them to wait – a lot of parents do this.
 Joining at 18 or over is generally the better choice for your child and the safer one.